No passwords, no registration, no paywalls, no popups, no AI

 finishing.com - Pine Beach, New Jersey

-Stripping the chrome off is the easy part - common muriatic acid [affil links] will do the trick (although there will be waste disposal issues to deal with).
+Stripping the chrome off is the easy part - common muriatic acid on eBay or Amazon [affil link] will do the trick (although there will be waste disposal issues to deal with).
 The real trick will be to remove the nickel that was first plated under the chrome (almost all hand tools are nickel-chrome plated).
 My suggestion would be to contact a nickel plater in your area that also offers black oxide finishing to give you the black finish you are looking for and can do the stripping and waste disposal aspects of the job as well.
 Sorry, but this is more involved than most people realize in today's environmentally conscious society.

 Dan Brewer